Essex County Restraining Order Lawyers – Terroristic Threats

 My personal experience was that Tom was able to get me the “BEST” possible outcome by having my case dismissed without Defense testimony.
 His knowledge of the law is impeccable and trust me on this one, being smart and knowing the law are two different things.
 Tom’s knowledge of the law is what ultimately got my case dismissed without me saying a word in court.”

-Predicate Acts of Domestic Violence in NJ: Terroristic Threats
+Predicate Acts of Domestic Violence in New Jersey: Terroristic Threats

 In order to establish a predicate act of domestic violence of terroristic threats, the plaintiff must show a violation of N.J.S.A.
 2C:12-3 which provides in pertinent part:

 a.
 A person is guilty of a crime of the third degree if he threatens to commit any crime of violence with the purpose to terrorize another or to cause evacuation of a building, place of assembly, or facility of public transportation, or otherwise to cause serious public inconvenience, or in reckless disregard of the risk of causing such terror or inconvenience.
 A violation of this subsection is a crime of the second degree if it occurs during a declared period of national, State or county emergency.
 The actor shall be strictly liable upon proof that the crime occurred, in fact, during a declared period of national, State or county emergency.
 It shall not be a defense that the actor did not know that there was a declared period of emergency at the time the crime occurred.

 b.
 A person is guilty of a crime of the third degree if he threatens to kill another with the purpose to put him in imminent fear of death under circumstances reasonably causing the victim to believe the immediacy of the threat and the likelihood that it will be carried out.